 What’s it like to talk with a mortgage note buyer?

-At this point you’ve decided that the time has come to sell your mortgage note for cash to make an investment, pay tuition, pay bills, or eliminate the worry of record keeping, default and potential foreclosure.
-And you decide to call a mortgage note buyer.
-Or you may decide just to click through to see how to sell your mortgage note.
+Do you want to sell your note to make an investment, pay tuition, pay bills, or eliminate the worry of record keeping, default and potential foreclosure?
+And you want to talk with a mortgage note buyer to understand the process.
+Or you may decide just to click through to see how to sell your note.

 But before you call a mortgage note buyer, be sure to have a copy of your promissory note, mortgage and closing statement

 from your property sale.
 If you can’t find copies of these documents, call the attorney or title company, which handled the property sale and ask for copies.
-These documents will enable you to answer the questions of the mortgage note buyer.
+You’ll need these documents will enable when you talk with a mortgage note buyer to answer the questions of the transaction.

 Let’s construct an example to illustrate a few points.
 We’ll assume that you hold a first mortgage on your payor’s home.
 The sales price was $80,000 with a down payment of $20,000.
 You took back a first mortgage of $60,000, paid off over 20 years, at 10% interest and a monthly payment of $579.
 The note is four years old; 48 payments have been made.
 These payments totaled $27,792.
 The balance of the note is $55,361.